PREreview/documentation/resources/tips_emails_LivePREJC.md

 *But...
 I'm just a student, I don't know how to write reviews/make valid scientific comments...
 I don't either.
 That's why this is a discussion- we can teach each other!
 There will be some materials to guide us through (also so that it doesn't go on forever!).

 *I have tons of experiments.
-I don't have time. *Free food*, and I promise it will finish within one hour.*
+I don't have time. *Free food*, and I promise it will finish on time!.*

 *OK I'm sold.
 What do I do next?
 Reply to this email, so I can keep you in the loop!
 My plan is [some specifics about the JC.
 You can also ask for suggestions on the format, preprints, etc.]*

 *I have questions/suggestions... come talk to me!
-This is honestly an experiment- I would love to hear from you how to make it work (:
+This is honestly an experiment- I would love to hear from you how to make it work :)

 *Best,